basedanurag/kshetra/backend/README.md

 - Smart contract integration for automated transfers

 This implementation provides a robust foundation for a decentralized land registry system while maintaining compatibility with the DIP721 NFT standard.

+NOTE for FrontEnd devs
+// tell me if you need anything